warriors-life/yokohama-proxy/README.md

 - Correctly manage TLS Early Data by preventing request resubmission (processing the `Early-Data` header passed).
 - Correctly process `Origin` and `Referer` headers (preventing requests that shouldn't come from external sites).
 - Correctly manage application-level rate-limiting.
 - Correctly manage `ETag` and `If-None-Match` headers for cacheable resources.
-Cacheable resources should also return correct `Cache-Control` header (uncacheable should return the `Cache-Control` header passed).
+Cacheable resources should also return correct `Cache-Control` header (uncacheable should return the `Cache-Control` header passed by proxy).
 - Correctly manage `Content-Disposition`/`Language`/`Length`/`Type` headers.
 Note that `Content-Encoding` is not included (NGINX will gzip or brotli the response itself provided `Content-Type` is compressable).
 - Correctly process `Accept-Language` header.
 - Correctly manage `Content-Security`/`Permissions`/`Document`/`Feature-Policy` headers (with the defaults being those passed from the proxy).